AsahiOw/Youtube-video-audio-download/README.md

 # Personal Project: Youtube Audio Download Chrome Extension

 A personal project inspired by a friend who wants to download music from YouTube without the hassle of copying directories and pasting to other websites.
-This chrome extension will do just that.
+This Chrome extension will do just that.

 ## Features
 - Simple, plug-and-play